cmxl/NooBIT.AspNetCore.Mvc/README.md

-# NooBIT.ContentSecurityPolicy
+# NooBIT.Web
-Easy to use library to build your csp header with a fluent api.
+Easy to use library to create custom headers for ASP.NET Core 2.1.0 applications with a fluent API.